cedrickvstheworld/docker-swarm-centralized-logging/README.md

 # Centralized Logging for Docker Swarm

 1. clone the project in every swarm node.
-2. nodes must have python3.* installed.
+2. nodes must have python3.*  and pip3 installed.
 3. run pip3 install in the project directory.
 4. In the node where you wish to catch logs, probably in the master, run the catcher:
     ```bash